sayin/Lambert_problem_matlab/README.md

 # Lambert_problem_matlab
-MATLAB code for Interplanetary trajectory design
+MATLAB code for Interplanetary trajectory design by solving Classical Lambert problem and twi body problem.

 **Some Resutls**